Home

 A first rate, 100-gun, ship-of-the-line.
 Built at Portsmouth Dockyard, launched 19-Oct-1762, having spent 11 years on the stocks, 178ft long x 52ft wide and of 2,116 tons builders measurement.

-As Britannia, she fought at the Battle of Trafalgar, where she sustained light damage, with 10 of her crew killed and 40 wounded. (see: Fleets after the Battle).
+As Britannia, fought at the Battle of Trafalgar and sustained light damage, with 10 of her crew killed and 40 wounded. (see: Fleets after the Battle).

 Renamed HMS Princes Royal 06-Jan-1812.